CognitiveNeuroLab/resting-state-analysis-pipeline-microstates-frequency/README.md

 # add here what channels we use, for now it's just indivual but we will change this to groups and averages of those groups

+### Microstates
+this script follows the code as descibed in Poulsen, A. T., Pedroni, A., Langer, N., & Hansen, L. K. (2018).
+Microstate EEGlab toolbox: An introductory guide.

 ## License